telerik/xaml-docs/controls/radchartview/features/annotations/labels.md

 ## Using Label Definition

-The chart annotation labels are adjusted using __LabelDefinition__ property.
-The property accepts a property of type __ChartAnnotationLabelDefinition__ that allows you to style and position the label.
+The chart annotation labels are adjusted using the __LabelDefinition__ property.
+The property accepts a value of type __ChartAnnotationLabelDefinition__ that allows you to style and position the label.

 #### __[XAML] Example 2: Setting LabelDefinition__
 {{region radchartview-annotations-labels-1}}